The newly reconstituted Niven family finished the last leg of their journey to Pacific Palisades by train, arriving on Thursday 29th January 1948.

 “Suddenly the dam broke and the flood of all my tears and repressed anxieties, the strain of being inspected by everybody and of living in the glare of constantly popping flash bulbs, the tension and the resentment, all burst forth.
 I flared up.
 David went quietly out of the room and left me.
 And then I wanted him.
 I searched the house for him, crying: “David, David…”

 “At last I found him in the cellars, sadly sorting out some old books.
 And I was so delighted to see him that I forgot about the argument and just fell into his arms.”

 That often-remembered first row revealed an incompatibility which would never be resolved.
 In 1957 Hjördis said: “David is more interested in peace than in anything else in the world.
 The first time I lost my temper he went down to the cellar and stayed there for three hours.
 He simply won’t fight back – which is very frustrating when you’re itching for a good slam-bang argument.”
 If David hasn’t fully realised before, now he did, his new wife was a very different proposition than Primmie.

 Home, sweet funeral parlour

-On top of his over-riding interest in peace, David’s attitude may also have been softened by wanting Hjördis to feel at home, and soften the fiery part of her personality.
-She later claimed to have set about redecorating the house, some of which had only been decorated the previous year, to Primmie’s specifications.
+On top of his over-riding interest in peace, David’s attitude may have been influenced by wanting Hjördis to feel at home, and to soften the fiery part of her personality.
+She later claimed to have set about redecorating the house, some of which had only been decorated the previous year to Primmie’s specifications.

 “I started with my bedroom, a huge room with wonderful proportions and huge windows.
 It would be a surprise to David.
 I moved into his dressing room – which was next to my room – and forbade him from setting foot in my room until it was finished.
 It had anthracite* black walls, white ceilings and white floors.
 The windows got thin white curtains with a light pattern in anthracite and gold, the furniture was made of pale walnut and everywhere I had black pillows.
 And then, when everything was done I opened the door and lead David in.”